MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 .. note::

   When the display format is the same as the standard format used to create the buffered image, the rules to create the image, to draw into and to draw it are the same as the Display format.
-  This chapter describes the use case when the format is different than the *display* format.
+  This chapter describes the use case when the format differs from the *display* format.

 Unlike the display format, the VEE Port must feature a :ref:`drawer <section_buffered_image_drawer>` for each standard format.

-* Image creation: the drawer allows to create this kind of buffered images; if the VEE Port does not feature a drawer for a specific format, the MicroUI ``BufferedImage`` cannot be created and an exception is thrown at runtime.
+* Image creation: the drawer allows the creation of this kind of buffered image; if the VEE Port does not feature a drawer for a specific format, the MicroUI ``BufferedImage`` cannot be created, and an exception is thrown at runtime.
 * Draw into the image: the drawer can implement all MicroUI drawings or just a reduced set; when a drawing is not implemented, a stub implementation (that does nothing) is used.
-* Draw the image: the image is *standard* so its rendering is *standard* also; the rules to draw this kind of buffered images are described in the chapter  :ref:`image renderer standard <section_buffered_image_drawer_standard>` (no extra support needed in the VEE Port).
+* Draw the image: the image is *standard*, so its rendering is *standard* also; the rules to draw this kind of buffered image are described in the chapter  :ref:`image renderer standard <section_buffered_image_drawer_standard>` (no extra support needed in the VEE Port).

 Custom
 ------